JohnAustinDev/osis-converters/ReadMe.md

 ## Deprecated (no longer output by osis-converters)

+* `LangSortOrder = AaBbCcDdEe...` Was used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.
+This has been replaced by KeySort.
 * `TabLabel` conf entry was replaced by the standard entry: `Abbreviation`.
 * `GlobalOptionFilter = OSISDictionary` was replaced by the standard `OSISReferenceLinks` filter.